-Guidelines for a Research Proposal Department of Economics University of Lausanne Faculty of Business and Economics
+Guidelines for a Research Proposal Ph.D. program in Management University of Lausanne Faculty of Business and Economics

 If you are applying to our Ph.D. program you must submit a statement of your proposed research with your application.
 This research proposal is not binding.
 You will take courses in the first two year of the PhD program, and we expect these courses to have an impact on what you will ultimately study.
 So, this research proposal is not a full-blown commitment to a certain topic.
 However, what interests us is to know whether you have done sufficient work, have the necessary background and knowledge, and whether what you plan to study is feasible.
 We see this as an essential part of our recruiting process to enter the Ph.D. program.
-Please ensure that the substantive area in which you wish to research is closely linked to the areas of expertise of one of the professors (see:
+Please ensure that the substantive area in which you wish to research is closely linked to the areas of expertise of one of the professors who can supervise a thesis in management; look for professors in Organizational Behavior (OB), Accounting and Control (DAC), Marketing (DMK), or Strategy, Organizations, Society and (SGS).

-https://www.unil.ch/de/home/menuinst/members/faculty.html), and please indicate the professors who, you think, might be interested.
 Note that students who have not had enough training in the discipline they apply for might be considered, but they will have to play "catch up."

-Doctoral theses that we intend to supervise must make substantive and original contributions to the existing Economics' literature.
+Doctoral theses that we intend to supervise must make substantive and original contributions to the existing management literature.
 Making a substantive contribution will mean extending previous work into an area where there is a gap, that is, an area that is not well understood (i.e., puzzling), where previous models have not predicted an outcome well, and so forth.
 Extensions can include additional explanatory (or possibly dependent variables) and moderating conditions of the theory (i.e., identification of third variable that alter the relations of the theoretical framework), different levels of conceptualization and their implications, and so forth.